 A child with non-verbal autism was provided with no specialist assistance in her first two years at primary school, apart from what her parents paid for.
 The ECtHR held there was a failure to make reasonable accommodation, in breach of Article 14.

 JD and A v United Kingdom, ECtHR, 2019

 The Court said (at para 82) it had already held that “a person’s health status, including disability and various health impairments, fall within the term ‘other status’ in the text of Article 14 of the Convention…”.
-The disability need not be that of the claimant.
-The claimant in this case was a mother arguing that the ‘bedroom tax’ was discriminatory because of her daughter’s disability.
+The disability need not be that of the applicant.
+The applicant in this case was a mother arguing that the ‘bedroom tax’ was discriminatory because of her daughter’s disability.
 The claim failed on “justification”.

 Çam v Turkey, ECtHR, 2016